wenlin1991/cs61a/README.md

 UC Berkeley CS61A 2016Spring.

-Test from my Air.
+Test from my laptop.

-Test from my Pro.
+Test from my desktop.